AMReX-Codes/amrex/README.md

 In order to learn how to install and run the code, please see the online documentation: https://warpx.readthedocs.io

-To contact the developer, feel free to open an issue on this repo, or visit our Gitter room at https://gitter.im/ECP-WarpX/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link
+To contact the developers, feel free to open an issue on this repo, or visit our Gitter room at https://gitter.im/ECP-WarpX/community

 ## Contributing